mongodb/docs/source/mms-console.rst

    If you create an account in Jira or make any changes to that account from *within* Jira, it can take up to 30 minutes for that change to propagate to MMS.
 During this window you cannot add a user to a group in MMS.
-Also, passwords changed in Jira will not propagate to MMS.
+Also, passwords changed in Jira are subject to the same propagation delay for MMS accounts.